Read Simone de Beauvoir with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Simone de Beauvoir’s influence on philosophy.

-The influence of Simone de Beauvoir is clearest in the questions later thinkers still inherit.
+Where Simone de Beauvoir still changes the questions later thinkers have to ask.

 - The method or style of argument: Simone de Beauvoir's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where Simone de Beauvoir appears as an important name in the canon.